anton-tchekov/unholy-c/README.md

         var count;
     }

-Global variables are not supported.

-## Constants

-Global numeric constants must be defined at the beginning of the file, before all functions.
+Global variables must be defined at the beginning of the file, before all functions.

 **Example:**